This post may contain affiliate links. Please see our disclosure policy.

 Bread Machine Version

-- Start by adding water into the loaf pan fitted in the bread machine.
-Measure the oil first and then the honey (this makes the honey slip out of the measuring cup) and add to water.
-Add 3 cups of flour, then salt and vital wheat gluten.
-Add the remaining 1 ½ cups over the salt and vital wheat gluten.
+- Start by adding 1½ cups warm water into the loaf pan fitted in the bread machine.
+Measure ⅓ cup extra virgin olive oil first and then ⅓ cup honey (this makes the honey slip out of the measuring cup) and add to water.
+Add 3 cups of flour, then 2 teaspoons kosher salt and ¼ cup vital wheat gluten Add the remaining 1½ cups flour (for a total of 4½ cups whole wheat flour) over the salt and vital wheat gluten.

-- Make a small well in the flour and put yeast into that well.
+- Make a small well in the flour and place 1 tablespoon active dry yeast into that well.

 - Set the bread machine to the manufacturer's instructions for wheat bread with a light crust.